 When you have an amazing client like the Zumpano family, you often get asked to take on projects that are outside your normal product line.
-They wanted to build an elevated pier style walkway to provide access from the compound’s center to the southeast tip of their barrier island.
-This walkway would cross the horseshoe-shaped canal system that encircles the main island.
-They wanted a retractable bridge to cross the canal that would be installed as a seamless part of their elevated pier walkway.
-We built them a Vlotburg bridge and decked it to match the walkway.
-Below you can see the bridge under construction and a video showing how easy the bridge is to retract by hand.
+The family wanted to repair a skyway to provide access from the compound’s center to the southeast tip of their barrier island.
+Their Rose Key Skyway would cross the horseshoe-shaped canal system that encircles the main island.
+They wanted a retractable span to cross the canal that would be installed as a seamless part of the Rose Key Skyway.